HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CodeToPrintUserAndHostname.md

     %>
     ```

 3. Create a JSP component with `/jsp/html/puma.jsp` in the `path` field.
+For more information on creating JSP components, refer to [Creating a JSP component](../../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/jsp_element/wcm_dev_elements_jsp_creating.md).

 4. Edit a presentation template to render the JSP component created in Step 3.
+For more information on editing presentation templates, refer to [Editing a presentation template in Presentation Designer](../../../manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md).

-5. Toggle **Edit Mode:** to **ON** then go to **Edit Shared settings**.
+5. Toggle **Edit Mode:** to **ON**, then go to **Edit Shared settings**.

 6. Map the presentation template and authoring template to a site area and render content from the site area in the Web Content Viewer portlet.
+For more information on mapping templates, refer to [Template mappings](../../../build_sites/create_sites/create_reusable_assets/wcm_cms_template_maps.md).

 7. Render the page with the Web Content Viewer portlet.
+For more information on the Web Content Viewer, refer to [Displaying content with Web Content Viewers](../../../manage_content/wcm_delivery/deliver_webcontent_on_dx/displaying_content/index.md).